 At the core of this claim are two issues.
 First: whether the employer had a duty to investigate the employee.
 Second: whether the employer failed to satisfy that duty.
 Without this liability the plaintiff may have to pursue the employee directly for the employee’s own conduct.
-Let’s explore these concepts for a negligent hiring claim in Dallas or Fort Worth with an employment attorney.
+Let’s explore these concepts for a negligent hiring claim in Texas with an employment attorney.

 Elements of a negligent hiring claim in Texas

 In Texas a negligent hiring claim follows the basic elements of any other negligence claim but with a unique aspect.
 In negligent hiring we look past the individual who personally caused the harm to the party responsible for creating the conditions that allowed the employee to cause harm to the plaintiff.
 The elements of a negligent hiring claim are:

 - The employer had a duty to hire competent employees;

 - The employer breached that duty;

 - The breach proximately caused the plaintiff’s injury; and